Xtrimmer/SqlDatabaseBuilder/README.md

 # New Features!

-  - Added Primary Key and Unique Key table constraint support
+  - Added Primary Key, Foreign key and Unique Key table constraint support

 # SQL CREATE DATABASE
 The DATABASE object is used to create a new SQL database.